Joseph-Mutua/advanced_node_project/README.md

 - REPEAT

-### How to Trick cookie-Session For Authentication Testing
+### How to Trick Cookie-Session For Authentication Testing
 1. Create a Page instance
 2. Take an existing user ID and generate a fake session object with it
 3. Sign the session object with keygrip